neurophant/rjq/README.md

 expire - job result will expire in this time (in seconds)

-fall - panic, if job has been lost, to unwind and free resources
+fall - panics to terminate process if the job has been lost

-infinite - process jobs infinitely, otherwise only one job will be processed
+infinite - process jobs infinitely one after another, otherwise only one job will be processed

 ### Get job result